-When replacing this alarm, we recommend replacing only with a similar model.
-Other brands may not be recommended for RV application.
+When replacing this alarm, we recommend replacing only with the same model, or with one that is also listed for RV application.
 We recommend obtaining a replacement from your Winnebago Industries[®] dealer.

 FIRE EXTINGUISHER

 A dry chemical fire extinguisher is located near the main entrance door.